SMurat2141/s28662_Task4/README.md

 Clean Separation: Isolates data access from business logic, making the codebase more modular.
 Improved Performance: Read-only queries are more efficient by avoiding unnecessary tracking.
 Easier Maintenance: LINQ queries are easier to read and modify than raw SQL strings, reducing the risk of errors when changes are needed.

+!!Note:Im not sure ıf thıs ıs what you what, I did the task as far as I understood!!